kayyala/sudhakar/README.md

 ##Installation

-  1.Clone the repo `restful-booker-platform` and run it locally 2.Clone the repo `SampleTest`
+  * Clone the repo `restful-booker-platform` and run it locally
+  * Clone the repo `SampleTest`
-  3.Run tests locally using `mvn clean verify` 4.Cucumber reports are generated in `target/cucumber-html-reports`
+  * Run tests locally using `mvn clean verify`
+  * Cucumber reports are generated in `target/cucumber-html-reports`